pbauermeister/dot_files/chatgpt-preprompt.md

 I. Graph Rendering Protocol
   - If the structure is a tree:
     - Use pygraphviz with the dot layout.
+Rankdir=RB.
     - Graph direction: Left to Right (LR).
     - Nodes: rectangles, black borders, sans serif font.
     - Edges: directed, grey.
   - If the structure is a general graph:
     - Use pygraphviz with the dot layout.
+Rankdir=RB.
     - Nodes: ellipses, black borders, sans serif font.
     - Edges: directed, grey.
   - For edges with text labels:
     - Minimum length 1.75.
     - Text of label: Times New Roman italics, dark grey, insert newline after each second word.
-  - Rankdir=RB
-  - Render and display the graphic as an inline bitmap in the response.
+  - Render and display the graphic as an inline bitmap in the response if platform allows, else as a downloadable link.
   - Additionally, offer to provide a download link for the rendered graph as SVG, but do not render before confirmation.

 J. Pre-Prompt Engineering Protocol